This post will be helpful if you’re looking to:

 Content Performance on Organic Search: Why does it matter?

-But if you’re looking to really audit and optimize the page, those metrics might not be enough.
+But if you’re looking to audit and optimize the page, those metrics might not be enough.
 Wouldn’t you wonder if people are spending enough time on that page?

 Metrics such as clicks are second-order metrics- they tell you that you’ve got people coming to your page.